 With an aim to devise and create products that can be used in scores of applications, a Biotechnologist carries extensive research on the physical, chemical, and genetic characteristics of microbes and produce user-friendly products.
 From agriculture and pharmaceutics to genetics and food sciences, the scope of microbiology while working as a biotechnologist is broad.

 When we talk about the scope of microbiology, food microbiologist is a work profile that is very popular.
-These professionals work towards preventing foodborne diseases by conducting extensive research on the disease-causing microbes, their conditions, packaging of food, food poisoning, legislations, etc. You can work in educational institutes, NGO’s, government and private agencies, etc under this profile and can further amp up your knowledge by pursuing a Career in Food Biotechnology or related disciplines.
+These professionals work towards preventing foodborne diseases by conducting extensive research on the disease-causing microbes, their conditions, packaging of food, food poisoning, legislation, etc. You can work in educational institutes, NGO’s, government and private agencies, etc under this profile and can further amp up your knowledge by pursuing a Career in Food Biotechnology or related disciplines.

-With an aim to identify, design, and optimize drugs using chemical compounds, the medicinal chemists play a pivotal role in the pharmaceutical sector.
+With an aim to identify, design, and optimize drugs using chemical compounds, medicinal chemists play a pivotal role in the pharmaceutical sector.
 As a Medicinal Chemist, the scope of MIcrobiology is not only restricted to developing new drug formulations but also extends to devising new techniques through which drugs can be made.
 For those who want to establish a Career in Biochemistry, this can be an ideal role.

 As discussed, the scope of microbiology is not only restricted to certain specific fields but has applications in other sectors too.
-A pharmacologist is one such profession where the microbiologists are in demand.
+A pharmacologist is one such profession where microbiologists are in demand.
 Identifying and analyzing the link between living components and substances so as to formulate new medicinal products is the main task of such professionals.

 With applications in almost every sector, nanotechnology courses encompass the elements of chemistry, biology, physics, pharmacology, microbiology, etc. From identifying and finding solutions to infectious diseases to water and sewage treatment, the scope of Microbiology by working as a Nanotechnologist is immense.